The NeuroCog Team

 Ms. Turcotte holds a Bachelor of Arts degree in Psychology from Saint Anselm College and a Master of Arts in Organizational Leadership from Gonzaga University where she also earned a Graduate Certificate in Servant Leadership.
 Additionally, Ms. Turcotte maintains memberships with DIA and ISTAART.

 Dr. Davis serves as NCT’s chief biostatistician.
-She has over 20 years experience in clinical trial research, including 5 years in schizophrenia studies.
+She has 30 years of experience in clinical trial research, including 9 years in CNS diseases.
 Prior to joining NCT, Dr. Davis worked as a Research Investigator for the Collaborative Studies Coordinating Center in the Department of Biostatistics at UNC, Chapel Hill.
 She assisted investigators with data analysis and manuscript preparation for the Clinical Antipsychotic Trials of Intervention Effectiveness study (CATIE) and the Atherosclerosis Risk in Community Studies (ARIC).
 From 1985 to 1996, Dr. Davis was a Senior Research Statistician in the Center for Medical, Environmental and Energy Statistics at Research Triangle Institute.
 Her responsibilities primarily included statistical support for cardiovascular clinical trials such as the Multicenter Investigation of the Limitation of Infarct Size (MILIS), the Asymptomatic Carotid Artery Plaque Study (ACAPS), and Thrombolysis in Myocardial Infarction (TIMI 4).
-At NCT, Dr. Davis has developed software to perform ongoing review of tests for data entry errors, to assess inter-rater reliability during the course of the study, and to generate final reports.
-In addition, she is available to provide results from efficacy analyses of cognition data in the form of computer-generated tables and figures at the request of the sponsor.
+At NCT, Dr. Davis collaborates with project leads and data monitors to support their projects.
+She assists with manuscript preparation and presentations including statistical analysis, table and graphics design, writing of statistical methods and results, and review of all results prior to submission.
+Dr. Davis has developed software to perform ongoing review of tests for potential data problems, to assess test-retest reliability, to impute missing data, and to generate interim analyses and final reports.
+In addition, she is available to review statistical analysis plans and provide results from efficacy analyses of cognition data in the form of computer-generated tables and figures at the request of the sponsor.

 Dr. Davis earned her Bachelor of Science, Master of Science, and Doctor of Public Health degrees in Biostatistics from the University of North Carolina in Chapel Hill.